JPMorgan BetaBuilders US Mid Cap Eq ETF BBMC

 Summary

-The strategy's effective investment philosophy supports a High Process Pillar rating.
+The strategy's sensible investment philosophy merits a High Process Pillar rating.
 Independent of the rating, analysis of the strategy's portfolio shows it has maintained a significant overweight position in liquidity exposure and an underweight in quality exposure compared with category peers.
 High liquidity exposure is attributed to stocks with a high trading volume, lending managers more flexibility.
 And a low quality exposure is rooted in stocks with higher financial leverage and lower profitability.
 The strategy’s management team earns an Average People Pillar rating.
 The strategy's parent organization earns the firm an Above Average Parent Pillar rating.
 People Pillar and Parent Pillar ratings for this strategy are indirectly assigned by a Morningstar analyst rather than algorithmically derived.
 Please see the notes following each pillar section for more details.
 The details of assigning methods can be found in each pillar section.

 Rated on Published on